orangain/textlint-plugin-review/README.md

 ## Usage

-Manually add text plugin to do following:
+Manually add review plugin to your `.textlintrc` like:

 ```
 {